vaishali300503/dataanalyst-vaishali/README.md

 This project simulates the migration of the City of Vancouver's public data systems to a cloud-based analytics platform on AWS.
 The goal is to create a scalable, secure, and automated Data Analytics Platform (DAP) that enables data processing, quality checks, storage, monitoring, and visualization.

 Objective:
-To design and implement a cloud-native data analytics pipeline that can:

-Ingest raw data securely

-Apply automated data quality checks

-Separate valid and invalid data

-Monitore system performance and data flow

-Visualize key metrics using dashboards
+The core objective of this project was to implement an end-to-end data analytics pipeline using AWS.
+I aimed to securely ingest raw permit data, apply automated data quality checks using AWS Glue, and sort valid and invalid records for transparency.
+I also implemented real-time monitoring using CloudWatch and CloudTrail, along with a visual dashboard to display key data health metrics like pass/fail ratios and storage usage.

 Dataset:
 Issued Operating Permits for Water Systems – Sample dataset simulating real-world environmental permit data.
 The data was uploaded to an AWS S3 bucket as the raw input for the pipeline.